-Moving to Germany with pets in tow?
+Are you transporting your dog or cat to Germany?
 You've come to the right place!
-Meet our experts and see how we can make this portion of your relocation as stress-free as possible so that you can focus on your human move.
+Connect with our experts and see how we can make this portion of your relocation as stress-free as possible so that you can focus on your human move.

-What to Know Before Moving Dogs and Cats to Germany
+What to Know Before Transporting Dogs and Cats to Germany

 Microchip and Vaccinations

 Make sure your pet meets these basic requirements so you can begin the import process.

 The EU requires endorsed import documentation that your veterinarian must complete.

 Have you heard about the EU 5-Day Rule?
 Learn about this and other factors that could affect your move.

 Germany Pet Import Requirements and Timeline